Task: Given a speech recording, classify it as real (bonafide) or fake (synthetic) under unknown media transformations.

 - Prepare your data pipeline and models using publicly available training datasets (respecting the training data policy).

-- Download the development set (to be released) once released and evaluate your systems under the provided transformations.
+- Download the development set (sent to participants via email) once released and evaluate your systems under the provided transformations.

-- Use the baseline system and inference script (to be released) as a reference for data format and scoring.
+- Use the baseline system and inference script as a reference for data format and scoring.

-- Submit your scores and system description (to be added) according to the challenge instructions and deadlines.
+- Submit your scores and system description according to the challenge instructions and deadlines.

 Task Summary